 Letter from the executive chair

-I am very grateful to all our partners and friends, but particularly appreciative of our Foundation team who have stayed focussed and kept everything going.
+I am continually grateful to all our partners and friends who make our work possible, but particularly appreciative of our terrific Foundation team who have stayed focussed and kept everything moving forward.